patrickward/padd/README.md

 1. **Command-line flag** (`-data`) - highest precedence
 2. **Environment variable** (`PADD_DATA_DIR`) - if flag not set and variable is defined
 3. **XDG standard location** - fallback to `$XDG_DATA_HOME/padd` or `$HOME/.local/share/padd`

+You should use a full path to the data directory.

 Examples: